mambo06/Python-Turn-By-Turn-Navibation/README.md

 # Python-Turn-By-Turn-Navibation

-The easiest way to create a turn by turn navigaton under python.
+The easiest way to create a turn by turn navigaton routing under python.
 This routing is compatible wtih Mapbox Directions SDK V5

 The script is devided into two part.